Vanitha-cloud07/devops-nodejs-project/README.md

-Copy everything below exactly as one block into your README.md:
 # DevOps Node.js Project

 This project demonstrates a complete DevOps workflow for deploying a Node.js application to Amazon EKS using Docker, Terraform, Jenkins, Amazon ECR, Kubernetes, Prometheus, and Grafana.